oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-11-missing-canonical-url.md

 It MUST be tested that the CSAF document has a canonical URL.

-> To implement this test it is deemed sufficient that one item in `/document/references` fulfills all of the following:
+> To implement this test it is deemed sufficient that one item in `$.document.references` fulfills all of the following:
 >
 > * It has the category `self`.
 > * The `url` starts with `https://`.